 Recommended Books

-Below, is a compilation of recommended books that we have read over the years.
+This a compilation of books that we have read, and we continue adding to this list.
 The books are about topics ranging from history and different cultures to the outdoors and environmental concerns.
-Next to each book, you will find our personal review and/or a brief synopsis.
-The purpose of adding the Book tab to the Paddle … Continue reading Recommended Books
+The purpose of adding the Book tab to the Paddle & Trails website is to bring awareness of these topics and to … Continue reading Recommended Books